carbon-design-system/carbon/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)
 [![PRs welcome!](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](./.github/CONTRIBUTING.md)

-> The Carbon Design System is a series of individual styles and components, that
+> The Carbon Design System is a series of individual styles and components that,
-> when combined make beautiful, intuitive designs.
-These designs are systemic and
-> logical, as they all follow the same universal principles.
+> when combined, create beautiful and intuitive experiences.
+The system is based on a set of universal principles that drive consistency and symmetry throughout a design.

 ## Getting started

-The Carbon Design System is a collection of packages that help developers and designers build digital experiences on the web.
-We current offer the following packages that you can start using today:
+The Carbon Design System is a collection of packages that empower developers and designers to build digital experiences on the web.

 | Package name                                  | Description                                                                                                                                         |
 | --------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |